Kraigie/nostrum/docs/static/Events.md

 With the GenStage approach we have an OTP implementation of our required behaviour that gives us separate maintainable parts with back-pressure.

+## Implementation Details
+The following information will define the general procedure of dispatching events.

+If you disagree with anything listed below or would like to offer a suggestion on how it can be improved, please feel free to voice your opinion.

 ### Shard
 Every shard in the Mixcord application is ran as its own process.
 These shards